 1. Classification.
 AI can sort raw observations into categories such as pricing, segment, feature emphasis, trust signals, sales friction, support model, and retention cues.

 2. Summarization.
-It can compress hundreds of public observations into a decision-ready brief, reducing the cognitive load of manual review.
+It can compress hundreds of observations into a decision-ready brief, reducing the cognitive load of manual review.

 3. Contradiction detection.
 It can compare different public assets from the same business and flag inconsistencies that humans may overlook.